kevweiss/diceware/README.md

 # diceware
-Generate and export diceware passwords to LastPass
+Generate and export diceware passwords to LastPass (Linux/Mac OS only)

 This program generates a random password using the files wordlist4.txt and wordlist5.txt.